Restructuring Proposal by Ad Hoc Group of Buenos Aires Bondholders is Rejected Despite Meeting Province Demands for Reduced Debt Service Payments

 Despite the foregoing, the Province rejected the Group Proposal citing dissatisfaction with certain aspects of the structure of the new notes that have virtually no impact on the affordability of the proposal.

 A careful examination of the facts makes it abundantly clear that the Province's rejection of the Group Proposal had nothing to do with legitimate concerns about debt sustainability.
 In fact, the Group Proposal provided more than ample room for the Province to meet all of its fiscal needs and offered debt service relief well beyond what other provinces have agreed with their creditors.
-Put simply, the Group Proposal was the most generous debt restructuring proposal put forth by creditors of any Argentine province in the current restructuring cycle, as shown below:
+Put simply, the Group Proposal was the most generous debt restructuring proposal put forth by creditors of any Argentine province in the current restructuring cycle, as shown above.

 It should also be noted that the Province's regrettable rejection of the Group Proposal occurred in the context of a rapid recovery in economic activity and fiscal revenues in Argentina, bolstered both by normalization and by the extraordinary improvement in commodity prices and, hence, Argentina's terms of trade.
 In light of this ongoing economic recovery and normalization, and the Province's continued attempts to behave in an opportunistic manner and with disregard for the legitimate expectations of its bondholders, the Group has now formally revoked the Group Proposal.